NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Batch Samplers
 ~~~~~~~~~~~~~~~~

-As the name suggests Batch, It process the samplers in a batch or group.
+As the name suggests Batch, It processes the samplers in a batch or group.
 It wraps another sampler to yield a mini-batch of indices.
 It has three properties:

-    * indexer- It’s a base sampler which can be any iterable object.
+    * indexer- It’s a base sampler that can be any iterable object.
     * batchSize - The Size of mini-batch
-    * dropLast - If its value is True and the size would less than batchSize then the sampler will drop the last batch.
+    * dropLast - If its value is True and the size would be less than batchSize then the sampler will drop the last batch.

 .. code:: kotlin